bingjingle/Marginally-constrained-nonparametric-Bayesian-inference-through-Gaussian-processes/README.md

-Python code for the second real example
+Python code for the second real example of the paper "Marginally constrained nonparametric Bayesian inference through Gaussian processes"